capriele/SBSlideNavigationController/README.md

 - http://www.marcosero.com
 - http://twitter.com/marcosero
 - marco@marcosero.com
+- petrucci.alberto@gmail.com

 ## License

-MSSlideNavigationController is available under the MIT license.
+SBSlideNavigationController is available under the MIT license.
 See the LICENSE file for more info.